AusClimateService/npcp/reports/phase1/phase1_report.md

 and is openly available on GitHub (https://github.com/AusClimateService/qqscale) with snapshots archived on Zenodo (https://doi.org/10.5281/zenodo.12523625).
-The code basically implements the [bias adjustment and downscaling](https://xclim.readthedocs.io/en/stable/sdba.html) functionality available in the widely used open source xclim library ([Bourgault et al, 2023](https://doi.org/10.21105/joss.05415)).
+The code basically implements the [bias adjustment and downscaling](https://xclim.readthedocs.io/en/stable/sdba.html) functionality available in the widely used open-source xclim library ([Bourgault et al, 2023](https://doi.org/10.21105/joss.05415)).

 There are a number of decisions to make when implementing the ECDFm method: